Period 6 element: Caesium

+Barium

-BariumBarium is a chemical element with the symbol Ba and atomic number 56.
+Barium is a chemical element with the symbol Ba and atomic number 56.
 It is the fifth element in Group 2, a soft silvery metallic alkaline earth metal.
 Barium is never found in nature in its pure form due to its reactivity with air.
 Its oxide is historically known as baryta but it reacts with water and carbon dioxide and is not found as a mineral.
 The most common naturally occurring minerals are the very insoluble barium sulfate, BaSO4 (barite), and barium carbonate, BaCO3(witherite).
 Barium's name originates from Greek barys (βαρύς), meaning "heavy", describing the high density of some common barium-containing ores.

 Barium has few industrial applications, but the metal has been historically used to scavenge air in vacuum tubes.
 Barium compounds impart a green color to flames and have been used in fireworks.
 Barium sulfate is used for its density, insolubility, and X-ray opacity.
 It is used as an insoluble heavy additive to oil well drilling mud, and in purer form, as an X-ray radiocontrast agent for imaging the human gastrointestinal tract.
 Soluble barium compounds are poisonous due to release of the soluble barium ion, and have been used as rodenticides.
 New uses for barium continue to be sought.
 It is a component of some "high temperature" YBCOsuperconductors, and electroceramics.

 f-block elements (lanthanides)

 The lanthanide or lanthanoid (IUPAC nomenclature) series comprises the fifteen metallic chemical elements with atomic numbers 57 through 71, from lanthanum through lutetium.
-These fifteen elements, along with the chemically similar elements scandium and yttrium, are often collectively known as the rare-earth elements.The informal chemical symbol Ln is used in general discussions of lanthanide chemistry.
+These fifteen elements, along with the chemically similar elements scandium and yttrium, are often collectively known as the rare-earth elements.

+The informal chemical symbol Ln is used in general discussions of lanthanide chemistry.
 All but one of the lanthanides are f-block elements, corresponding to the filling of the 4f electron shell; lanthanum, a d-block element, is also generally considered to be a lanthanide due to its chemical similarities with the other fourteen.
 All lanthanide elements form trivalent cations, Ln3+, whose chemistry is largely determined by the ionic radius, which decreases steadily from lanthanum to lutetium.